The micro:bit runtime DAL/CODAL

 - A set of drivers, that abstract microcontroller hardware components into higher level software components,each represented by a C++ class.

 - A parameterized object model composed from these components that represents a physical device.

-The instructions for building CODAL are located in the micro:bit CODAL repository.
+The instructions for building CODAL are currently located in the micro:bit samples repository.
+You can clone this repository and build examples from the source folder.
 The final link is TBC and may change.

 Contributing to the micro:bit Runtime

 The micro:bit runtime is an open source project, distributed under the MIT license, and contributions and collaborations are very much welcomed from the micro:bit community.
 There are still many things that could be merged into the micro:bit runtime, and with MakeCode moving forward and adding new features, things that go into the runtime can also be exposed to the higher level languages if they work well and prove useful for coding in education.

 Firstly, you should get yourself into a situation where you can build the micro:bit runtime DAL.
 You can choose either an online build environment inside your web browser through Mbed.org, or an downloadable compiler.
 The [getting started docs] (https://lancaster-university.github.io/microbit-docs/#getting-started) guide you through this process.

 If you would have a feature request, or would like to get involved in the micro:bit runtime development, visit the list of open issues and raise a new issue if it isn’t already in there.